 I love autumn colors and decorations.
 In early October each year, I make a few purchases at the grocery store and quickly decorate my house with inexpensive decorations that will last throughout the fall season.
 I primarily use pumpkins, gourds, cinnamon sticks & Indian corn to decorate my windowsills, entryway, and mantel.
 They're colorful & festive, and they can be used for both Halloween and Thanksgiving.

-In my last post, I mentioned a big party we had last week.
-We served a buffet dinner.
+In a previous post, I mentioned a big party we had where we served a buffet dinner.
 Here's how I decorated the windowsill behind the buffet table:

 First I folded some gold/brown colored cloth napkins in half to make a triangle.
 This was the base for my windowsill decorations.
 I combined different arrangements of corn, pumpkins, gourds, and candles.

 Here's a simple glass vase filled with miniature pumpkins and acorns.
-I purchased a box of these acorns at Target.
+I purchased a box of artificial wooden acorns at Target.
 Nuts in their shell also work well in place of the acorns.
 Hazelnuts are a good choice, if available.
 Grocery stores often carry bags of mixed nuts in the shell at this time of year.
-Those are a good addition, too.
+Those are a good addition, too. (see how I used mixed nuts in a pumpkin centerpiece in this post)

 I stuck some miniature Indian corn in a small drinking glass.
 This gives some height to the arrangement.